diptangsu/Sorting-Algorithms/README.md

 ## Shell Sort
 Shellsort, also known as Shell sort or Shell's method, is an in-place comparison sort.
 It can be seen as either a generalization of sorting by exchange (bubble sort) or sorting by insertion (insertion sort).The method starts by sorting pairs of elements far apart from each other, then progressively reducing the gap between elements to be compared.
 Starting with far apart elements, it can move some out-of-place elements into position faster than a simple nearest neighbor exchange.
 Donald Shell published the first version of this sort in 1959.The running time of Shellsort is heavily dependent on the gap sequence it uses.
 For many practical variants, determining their time complexity remains an open problem.

+## IntroSort
+Introsort or introspective sort is a hybrid sorting algorithm that provides both fast average performance and (asymptotically) optimal worst-case performance.
+It begins with quicksort and switches to heapsort when the recursion depth exceeds a level based on (the logarithm of) the number of elements being sorted.
+This combines the good parts of both algorithms, with practical performance comparable to quicksort on typical data sets and worst-case O(n log n) runtime due to the heap sort.
+Since both algorithms it uses are comparison sorts, it too is a comparison sort.

 # Contribute
 1. Fork this repository